adonisjs/v5-docs/content/guides/installation.md

 ---

 #### Configure Webpack Encore
-Optionally, you can also configure [Webpack Encore](./http/assets-manager.md) to bundle and serve frontend dependencies.
+Optionally, you can also configure [Vite](./http//assets-manager-vite.md) or [Webpack Encore](./http/assets-manager-encore.md) to bundle and serve frontend dependencies.

 Please do note, AdonisJS is a backend framework and does not concern itself with front-end build tools.
 Hence the Webpack setup is optional.